Future-Power-Networks/Simplus-Grid-Tool/Documentations/UserManual.md

 Run Toolbox the First Time
 ================================

 Run "InstallSimplex.m" by Matlab.
-That's it!
+That's all!